learn-co-curriculum/dsc-instance-methods-lab/README.md

     Roar
     Meow
     woo-I'm-an-elephant!

 ## Summary
-In this lab, we practiced defining classes and instance methods.
-We then instantiated instances of our classes and used them to practice calling our instance methods.
+In this lab, you practiced defining classes and instance methods.
+You then instantiated instances of our classes and used them to practice calling our instance methods.